Improved Bounds For Some Asymptotic Formulas for Counting Words in Shift Spaces: Spectral Analysis of Transfer Operator

-for some constant $C_0$, where the last inequality holds by proposition \ref{spectral radius L} and because on finite dimensional space all the norms are equivalent.
+for some constant $C_0$, where the last inequality holds by proposition \ref{spectral radius L} and because on finite-dimensional space all the norms are equivalent.
 This is clearly a contradiction.
 Therefore there is no non-trivial Jordan block, i.e. $L$ is diagonalizable.
 This implies

 It is clear that if $g$ is in $\ker(\mathcal{L}_s-\lambda)$ then $g/h_{x}$ is in $\ker(\bar{\mathcal{L}}_s-e^{-P(x)}\lambda)$.
 Therefore to show each $\ker(\mathcal{L}_s-\lambda)$ is one dimensional, it is enough to show $\ker(\bar{\mathcal{L}}_s-e^{-P(x)}\lambda)$ is one dimensional.
 Let $g \in \ker(\bar{\mathcal{L}}_s-e^{-P(x)}\lambda)$, for each $n$